On the geometry of the slice of trace--free SL(2,C)-characters of a knot group: Maps between representation spaces

-Next we will lift these $\PSL$-representations of $\pi_1(\Sigma_n)$ to $\SL$ by using a sign refinement in $R(C_n)$.
-As concerns the lifting problem on $\PSL$-representations to $\SL$-ones, several results have been known.
+We remark several results on the lifting problem without a sign refinement.
 For example, G. Burde~\cite{burde90:SU_2_repre_spaces} has shown that binary dihedral representations form the branched point set of covering map from $\SU$-representations to $\SO$-representations for a two--bridge knot.
-Heusener and J. Porti~\cite{PortiHeusener:PSL_char_variety} deal with the lifting problem for $\PSL$-representations of a finitely generated and presented group in context of the character variety.
+S. Boyer \& X. Zhang~\cite[Section 3]{BoyerZhangCullerShalenSeminorm} and J. Porti \& M. Heusener~\cite[Section 4]{PortiHeusener:PSL_char_variety} deal with the lifting problem for $\PSL$-representations of a finitely generated and presented group in context of the character variety.